 There can be long term side effects, such as:

 - swelling in the treated arm or leg (lymphoedema)

 - muscle wasting

-New combinations of chemotherapy and biological therapy drugs are tried in regional chemotherapy from time to time.
+From time to time, new combinations of chemotherapy and targeted cancer drugs or immunotherapy are tried in regional chemotherapy.
 So your doctors may not know exactly what the long term side effects of your treatment will be.
-If you have the treatment as part of a clinical trial, the staff will tell you as much as they can before you start the treatment.
+If you have the treatment as part of a clinical trial, the team will tell you as much as they can before you start the treatment.